Buff Bagwell: World Tag Team Champion (1993–1996)

-The New World Order (1996–1999)
+New World Order (1996–1999)

 On November 25, 1996, Bagwell joined the New World Order (nWo) after turning on his partner Scotty Riggs.
-He soon renamed himself to Buff Bagwell and formed a tag team with Scott Norton called Vicious and Delicious.
+He soon renamed himself to Buff Bagwell.
 To go along with his name change he developed the habits of flexing his muscles and would talk to the camera insulting his opponents while complimenting himself.
+Bagwell began feuding with Riggs, defeating him in a match at Souled Out.
+Bagwell then represented nWo against Diamond Dallas Page at SuperBrawl VII, which he lost via disqualification after nWo members interfered in the match.
+Following the event, Bagwell resumed his feud with Riggs, which culminated in a strap match between the two at Uncensored, which Bagwell won.
+Shortly after, Bagwell formed a tag team with nWo teammate Scott Norton called Vicious and Delicious.
+The team feuded with established teams like Harlem Heat and Steiner Brothers including a loss to Harlem Heat at Road Wild.
 While with the nWo, he also competed for New Japan Pro-Wrestling (NJPW) as a part of nWo Japan, the NJPW version of the nWo.
-When he returned to America, he began a feud with Lex Luger, which later saw Bagwell defeat him at Starrcade.
+When he returned to America, he began a feud with Lex Luger, which later saw Bagwell defeat him, with the assistance of nWo, at Starrcade.